The Wellness Kitchen and You

 The wellness kitchen incorporates air purification products that provide clean indoor air quality.
 Your kitchen designer should discuss with you how to best accomplish reducing VOC limits for interior paints, coatings, adhesives, sealants, insulation and flooring.

 Your designer may also recommend a radon detector to warn about unsafe levels of radon, a major lung cancer risk.
 Further, a carbon monoxide detector for each floor and working smoke alarms are essential.

 Today’s cooking appliances now offer healthier food prep options, such as steam ovens, sous vide and air fryers.
 Dishwashers have high temperature sanitizing cycles.
 And no-touch faucets help prevent the spread of germs from dirty hands.

-A typical kitchen is filled with food wrapped in disposal packaging.
-Kitchens designed for wellness would emphasize fresh ingredients that minimize waste and encourage recycling.
+Kitchens designed for wellness will emphasize fresh ingredients that minimize waste and encourage recycling.

+Most refrigerators, cabinets and pantries are designed to store pre-packaged foods.
 But fresh ingredients need to be stored so that freshness and nutritional value are maintained.
-Dark and cool storage for root vegetables and apples allows them to last.

 KDP exists to offer insight and advice about all things related to kitchen remodeling.
 Our goal is to connect homeowners with talented, experienced kitchen designers who live and work in their communities.
 We are a serious resource for anyone preparing to remodel their kitchen so they can make the best possible choices about designers, contractors and products.